Erebot/Erebot/docs/src/HowTo_External_Process_Interaction.rst

     <pattern> <command> <line ending>

-where:
+where each token is described below:

 ``<pattern>``
-    This is a pattern that will be used to match the network's name (as declared in Erebot's configuration file).
+    A pattern that will be used to match the network's name (as declared in Erebot's configuration file).
 You may use wildcard characters here (``?`` to match 0 or exactly 1 character, ``*`` to match 0 or more characters).
     The simplest way to target a specific IRC network is to simply pass that network's name as the ``<pattern>``.

 ``<command>``
-    This is the IRC command you wish to send (eg. ``AWAY :Gone to sleep``).
+    The IRC command you wish to send (eg. ``AWAY :Gone to sleep``).
-    Please refer to RFC 2812 for information on valid commands.
+    Please refer to :rfc:`2812` for information on valid commands.

 ``<line ending>``
     One of the 3 common line endings accepted by Erebot and noted below